 Ok, my husband is currently in Germany.
-We were married on November 13th and he left a week later.
+We were married on November 13th, and he left a week later.
 I already have had the physical and all my papers have been submitted to EFMP, I have my military id card, does anyone know how long it usually will take for them to cut a soldier’s orders to come home to get his spouse and move his belongings?

 However, he may not necessarily be able to return to travel back to Germany with you.
-In all likelihood, you will travel on your own and meet him in Germany since he is already there.
+In all likelihood, you will travel alone and meet him in Germany since he is already there.

 EFMP Exam for Germany

-In order to be able to go to Germany with him, you will need to take an EFMP exam.
+To be able to go to Germany with him, you will need to take an EFMP exam.
 This just determines if Germany has the medical facilities available to treat your condition and any complications that may arise from it.

 Passport for PCSing to Germany

 We are really on top of paperwork & getting me out there.
 I have contacted someone for getting my overseas screening paperwork filled out.
 I got it last week & sent it & should be there today.
 I am already enrolled in DEERS & have my military ID (we took care of it in June).

 Once the lady receives my EFMP paperwork/ overseas screening packet etc. What happens next?
 I was told it is sent to somebody in Europe.
-Then my husband receives command sponsor orders, & he sets up a date for the movers to come & my plane ticket?
-Am I missing any check points I have to do?
-I’d appreciate the help since I’d like to get things rollin asap!
+Then my husband receives command sponsor orders, sets up a date for the movers to come & buys my plane ticket.
+Am I missing any checkpoints I have to do?
+I’d appreciate the help since I’d like to get things rolling asap!

 Did you get a no-fee passport or a tourist passport?
-You will need the no-fee to travel on military orders and you will need the tourist passport for any leisure travel once you arrive.
+You will need the no-fee to travel on military orders, and you will need a tourist passport for any leisure travel once you arrive.

 Moving to Germany Before a Deployment

-He is going to be deployed in OPSEC weeks.
-Is it still to late for our daughter and I to move and will the army help us with the expenses.
+He is going to be deployed in a few weeks.
+Is it still too late for our daughter and me to move, and will the army help us with the expenses?
 If we still could move… what would my husband need to do about getting us there ASAP?

 The transportation office should be able to tell you everything you will need to do.
-As far as getting there before he deploys, it depends on how much of the prep work you already have done.
+Regarding getting there before he deploys, it depends on how much prep work you already have done.

-Fiance is Being Stationed in Germany
+My FIANCE is Being Stationed in Germany

-I have no idea how I would move there or if I even should, plus I have 2 cats, and I’m guessing they don’t let cat’s in the houses/apartments on base.
-Any suggestions, advice, or how to dos would be appreciated.
+I have no idea how I would move there or if I even should, plus I have 2 cats, and I’m guessing they don’t let cats in the houses/apartments on base.
+Any suggestions, advice, or how-to-dos would be appreciated.

-You will need a EFMP physical to ensure that the medical facilities available in Germany can handle any medical issues that you may have.
-You will also need to apply for a no fee passport.
-This may take a few weeks to receive – it seems to vary for how long it takes to receive it.
+You will need an EFMP physical to ensure that the medical facilities available in Germany can handle any medical issues that you may have.
+You will also need to apply for a no-fee passport.
+This may take a few weeks to receive – it seems to vary how long it takes to receive it.

-Since you will be getting married after he has already moved to Germany, you won’t be included on his orders.
+Since you will be getting married after he has already moved to Germany, you won’t be included in his orders.
 Therefore, you will be responsible for your travel arrangements and moving expenses to Germany.

-Good luck on it all!
+Good luck with it all!

 Marrying a Soldier Stationed in Germany

 I’m currently still in high school.
 I don’t plan to go to Germany with him until I graduate.
 Can I wait until I graduate to move with him to Germany?
-And around what time should we start the paper work for me to move to Germany with him if i want to leave right after graduation?
+And around what time should we start the paperwork for me to move to Germany with him if I want to leave right after graduation?

-The biggest consideration will be how much time he has left in Germany when you would like to join him.
-I would personally allow an absolute minimum of a month to get all of the paperwork together so you can move with him.
+The biggest consideration will be how much time he has left in Germany when you want to join him.
+I would allow an absolute minimum of a month to get all the paperwork together so you can move with him.

-If you choose to stay in the states and he lives in the barracks or housing in Germany, it would be up to his commander whether he is granted geographical bachelor status which would enable him to have his housing paid for there and allow him to receive a housing allowance for you back in the states.
+If you choose to stay in the states and he lives in the barracks or housing in Germany, it would be up to his commander whether he is granted geographical bachelor status, which would enable him to have his housing paid for there and allow him to receive a housing allowance for you back in the states.